anandr88/anandr88/README.md

         <br />
         <p>
             <strong>
-                I'm a 4th Year PhD.
-Student at Indraprastha Institute of Information Technology, Delhi; I'm an enthusiastic professional with a background in zoology, biochemistry and bioinformatics.
+                I'm a PhD Student at Indraprastha Institute of Information Technology, Delhi; I'm an enthusiastic professional with a background in zoology, biochemistry and bioinformatics.
 Proficient in Python and eager to learn more, I'm ready to contribute to innovative projects that solve complex biological problems.
 Let's connect and explore the exciting world of data science in life sciences.
             </strong>
         </p>
         <h1></h1>
     </div>
 </div>
 <div>
     <div>
         <h1></h1>